Frequently Asked Questions

 The duration of an investigation varies based on the complexity of the situation.
 Generally, 2 to 3 months are necessary to complete an investigation.
 The Board is required to inform you of the status of the investigation within 1 month of the investigation having begun, and every 2 weeks after that until the investigation has concluded.

 It is expressly prohibited for an Apollonian to contact you, once he has been informed of the investigation.
 However, this does not apply if you have requested to remain anonymous.

 Will I have to present myself as a witness?

 You are never obligated to present yourself as a witness and it is quite rare that the Board ever makes such a request, given that all necessary information can be obtained by you through your communications with the Board member that handles your case.
 An important exception is if a law enforcement authority is involved in the investigation (e.g. for complaints relating to illegal activity); in that rare case, you may be subject to any number of police warrants or court subpoenas.

 Will I be informed of the conclusion of an investigation?

 Yes.
 Not only will you be informed of when an investigation has concluded, but you will also be informed of its conclusions and aftermath.

 Are there any repercussions to an investigation?

-If it is proven – beyond all reasonable doubt – that the perfectionist has indeed violated the Nobility International Code of Ethics (NICE), there will absolutely be repercussions for the perfectionist.
-At minimum, the perfectionist will officially be warned and subject to an automatic audit of all error-correction activities.
-For more egregious violations of the NICE, the perfectionist may face suspension, deregistration, fines, transaction fees, transaction restrictions, and commercial limitations.
+If it is proven – beyond all reasonable doubt – that the Apollonian has indeed violated the Nobility International Code of Ethics (NICE), there will absolutely be repercussions for the Apollonian.
+At minimum, the Apollonian will officially be warned and subject to an automatic audit of all error-correction activities.
+For more egregious violations of the NICE, the Apollonian may face suspension, deregistration, fines, transaction fees, transaction restrictions, and commercial limitations.